flox/floxdocs/docs/tutorials/migrations/homebrew.md

 % flox install jq
 ```

-The first time you install a package, Flox will ask you whether you want to create a [default environment][default-tutorial].
+The first time you install a package, Flox will ask you whether you want to create a [default environment][default_tutorial].
 If you choose to do so, Flox will then ask you whether you want to configure your shell to automatically activate the new default environment.

 ```
 [show the flow]